ryankurte/authdog/README.md

 -----

 ```
-var u2f = require('node-u2flib-server');
+var u2f = require('node-u2f');
 ```

 The u2f protocol consists of two main actions:

 - Registration, in which we associate a specific device with a user.
-- Authentication, in which we verify that the user is in possesion of the previously registered device.
+- Authentication, in which we verify that the user is in possession of the previously registered device.

 Each of these actions consist of two phases: challenge and response.